2020-2023

 Institute Days

 Same arrival time as certified employees.
-Dismissed at 2:30 p.m. unless institute last longer than 2:30 p.m.
+Dismissed at 2:30 p.m. unless institute lasts longer than 2:30 p.m.
 In that case, dismissed at the end of the institute or 4:30 p.m., whichever is earlier.

 Lunch and breaks shall be cooperatively scheduled by the bargaining unit member and the supervisor – the minimum being a 30-minute unpaid lunch and two 15-minute breaks.